saucelabs/sauce-docs/docs/api-testing/composer/other-components.md

 ### Variable Mode: String

-This mode generates a String variable, the variable can be a static value or a variable taken from the response payload.
-If it is a static value you have just to write it and the engine will take it as is.
+This mode generates a String variable, which can be a static value or a variable taken from the response payload.
+If it is a static value you just have to write it and the engine will take it as is.

 Consider the following example: